Contextual Active Model Selection: Introduction

-Empirically, we demonstrate the effectiveness of our approach on a variety of online model selection tasks spanning different application domains (from generic ML benchmarks such as CIFAR10 to domain-specific tasks in biomedical analysis), data scales (ranging from 80 to 10K), data modalities (i.e. tabular, image, and graph-based data) and labels types (binary or multiclass labels).
+\item Empirically, we demonstrate the effectiveness and robustness of our approach on a variety of online model selection tasks spanning different application domains (from generic ML benchmarks such as CIFAR10 to domain-specific tasks in biomedical analysis), data scales (ranging from 80 to 10K), data modalities (i.e., tabular, image, and graph-based data), and label types (binary or multiclass labels).
 For the tasks evaluated, (1) \algname outperforms all competing baselines by a significant margin.
-To achieve the same level of prediction accuracy (measured by average cumulative loss over a fixed number of rounds), \algname incurs less than 10\% of the label cost of the best competing baselines on CIFAR10 (10K examples), and 68\% the cost on VERTEBRAL (see \figref{fig:exp:results}); furthermore, with our query strategy, we observe an improved query complexity when evaluated against prior art \citep{karimi2021online} under the special case of context-free setting (see \figref{fig:exp:results}); (2) Asymptotically, \algname performs no worse than the best expert in the committee.
-Perhaps surprisingly, \algname even outperforms the best single expert on some datasets (see \figref{fig:exp:results} \& \appref{app:outperform_best_expert}) (3) \algname not only is \textit{robust to} adversarial data streams, but also can efficiently recover from malicious experts in the committee (\secref{sec:exp:results} \& \appref{app:recover_in_complete_malicious_environment}).
+(2) Asymptotically, \algname performs no worse than the best single model.
+(3) \algname is not only robust to adversarial data streams but also can efficiently recover from ``malicious experts'' (i.e. inferior pre-trained models). \end{itemize}